-Initialization segments should not contain any pssh box ([2], section 7.4.3) and DASH clients may ignore such boxes when encountered.
-Instead, pssh boxes should be placed in the MPD as cenc:pssh elements in DRM system specific contentProtection descriptors.
+Initialization segments should not contain any pssh box as specified in [2], clause 7.4.3 and clause 8.2.2.3, and DASH clients may ignore such boxes when encountered.
+Instead, pssh boxes should be placed in the MPD as cenc:pssh elements in DRM system specific ContentProtection descriptors.

-Note: Placing the pssh boxes in the MPD has become common for purposes of operational agility, it is often easier to update MPD files than rewrite initialization segments when, fir example, a new DRM system needs to be supported.
+NOTE: Placing the pssh boxes in the MPD has become common for purposes of operational agility, it is often easier to update MPD files than rewrite initialization segments when, for example, a new DRM system needs to be supported.
 Furthermore, in some scenarios the appropriate set of pssh boxes is not known when the initialization segment is created.